tom-seddon/ghouls-tng/docs/ghouls-revenge-level-editor.md

 To test the level always starting from the normal start position, press `SHIFT`+`TAB`.

-## Glitches and oddities
+## Found a glitch?
+Seen something odd?

 The Ghouls code does not cater for every situation possible, and (as you will probably discover when testing) you can engineer some surprising stuff without even having to try too hard.
-Try putting a spider in the rightmost column, for example!

 It's also possible for the player to end up in infinite loops of dying (press `ESCAPE` to exit testing if you get this) or to die in some